bruceravel/demeter/documentation/Athena/other/prefs.rst

 open a branch containing all the parameters in tat group.
 Click on one of them and it will be displayed in the controls on the left.

-Click on the default button to restore :demeter:`athena`'s default value or use the control below the default button to set a new value.
+Click on the :kbd:`default,light` button to restore :demeter:`athena`'s default value or use the control below the :kbd:`default,light` button to set a new value.
 That control will vary depending on the type of parameter.
 A text or numeric parameter will offer an entry box.
 A color parameter will offer a button which pops up a color selection dialog.
 A list parameter will offer a menu with the choices.
 And so on.

 The text area below these controls displays an explanation of the function served by that preference.
 Underneath that are buttons for